 In order to stick to it and stay on, you need to find some emotional glue called passion and excitement.
 You will be heading out the door with excitement rather than dragging with dread.

 Getting the right mind and the right actions are the key to your success.

-Before I failed when I had goals and a wrong mind; when I changed my mind, I made rapid change even when I didn’t have a laid out plan and goals, like before.
+Before I failed when I had goals and a wrong mind; when I changed my mind, I made a rapid change even when I didn’t have a laid out the plan and goals, like before.
 Having the right mind will get you to naturally take the right actions with no willpower.